How to buy Worley (WOR) shares

 Worley share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Worley's is 2.301.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Worley's is 2.0857.
 This would suggest that Worley's shares are significantly more volatile than the average for this exchange and represent a higher risk.

-Worley Limited provides professional and asset services to energy, chemicals, and resources sectors worldwide.
-It offers engineering design and project delivery services; engineering and project management services to deliver full lifecycle asset management in offshore environment; and dimensional control, laser scanning, survey, and lean engineering services.
-The company also provides digital, consulting, engineering and design, supply chain management, construction management, construction and fabrication, project management consultancy, and operation and maintenance services, as well as maintenance, modification, and operation services.
-In addition, it offers field construction, fabrication, and module assembly services for oil sands, conventional oil and gas, petrochemical, and thermal power facilities; energy solutions to hydrocarbons technology, environmental, power, and process industries; and human capital and staffing services, which include recruitment, contractor management, master vendor and sub vendor, and mobility services.
+Worley Limited provides professional project and asset services to energy, chemicals, and resources sectors worldwide.
+The company offers digital, consulting, engineering and design, construction management, construction and fabrication, project management, and operation and maintenance services, as well as maintenance, modification, and operation services.
+It serves new energy, power, upstream and midstream, refining and chemicals, and infrastructure markets, as well as mining, minerals, and metals markets.
 The company was formerly known as WorleyParsons Limited and changed its name to Worley Limited in October 2019.
-Worley Limited was founded in 1971 and is headquartered in North Sydney, Australia.
+Worley Limited was incorporated in 2001 and is headquartered in North Sydney, Australia.

 Stocks similar to Worley